 Spelling is taught discretely in all classes throughout the week and reinforced across the curriculum.
 In EYFS and KS1 where pupils are following the RWI programme, new words and initial spelling strategies form part of phonics programme and discreet writing sessions.
-Once past the RWI programme, spelling patterns and words are taught using the RWI spelling programme for yr 2-6.
+Once past the RWI programme, spelling patterns and words are taught using the RWI spelling programme for years 2-6.
 New spelling patterns are taught on a weekly basis with opportunities to practise, apply and develop spelling skills and knowledge throughout the week, across all areas of curriculum.
-Pupils are supported further with access to Nessy spelling, Communicating Print and other interventions as necessary.
+Pupils are supported further with access to Nessy spelling, Communicating Print and other interventions as necessary in Key Stage Two.

-Handwriting in our school begins with correct letter formation, before moving onto a cursive style in KS1 when it is appropriate.
+Handwriting in our school begins with correct letter formation, before moving onto a cursive style in KS1 when it is appropriate to do so.
 This is then continued all the way through KS2.